4 Statistical Evaluation of Difference

 Statistical Significance and Error Types

-and s both occur when we make an incorrect decision about the results.
+Type I and type II errors both occur when we make an incorrect decision about the results.
 A common way to describe this comes from an older comic that shows a physician giving his male patient the news that he is pregnant.
-This is obviously incorrect as males cannot carry children and this would be a type 1 error, since it concludes something is there when it isn’t.
+This is obviously incorrect as males cannot carry children and this would be a type 1 error, since it concludes something is there when it isnt.
 A type II error is the opposite.
 The same comic depicted this by showing an obviously pregnant female that is in labor receiving the news that she is not pregnant.
 This is a type II error because it concludes that something isn’t there when it actually is.

 Difference Tests